 - You don’t have to use such a wide variety of veggies like I did, sometimes less is more, and I love the combo of beet and fennel, for instance.

-- A classic creamy slaw dressing would work too: whisk together 1/2 cup mayo, 2 Tbsp sour cream, a little grated onion, 1 Tbsp white vinegar, sugar to taste (start with 1 tsp) 1 tsp dry mustard, 1 tsp celery seed, salt and pepper to taste. ย Thin down with a little milk if necessary. ย Taste and adjust anything that needs it. ย
+- A classic creamy slaw dressing would work too: whisk together 1/2 cup mayo, 2 Tbsp sour cream, a little grated onion, 1 Tbsp white vinegar, sugar to taste (start with 1 tsp) 1 tsp dry mustard, 1 tsp celery seed, salt and pepper to taste. ย Thin down with a little milk if necessary. ย Taste and adjust anything to your liking.

 So vibrant and I love the citrus vinaigrette!